 - 1. The student is charged with an allegation of academic honor violation or professional behavior misconduct by a faculty member or student. - 2.
-Faculty or student submits the charge in writing to the Department Chair within 10 University working days from the time of the alleged violation.
+Faculty or student submits the charge in writing to the Department Chair within 10 UCCS business days from the time of the alleged violation.
 All parties involved will receive a copy of the charge(s). - 3.
-The student charged and the faculty or student, who initiated the charge, meets with the Department Chair to discuss the allegation and possible consequences within 10 University working days of the alleged violation. - 4.
-If the allegation is substantiated, consequences/resolution will be determined and enforced by the faculty and Department Chair. - 5.
-If the above process does not result in resolution of the issues, then the student or faculty member may appeal the decision to the Dean who will submit the case for review by the Student Affairs Council (SAC).
-See Article V. Section C. The Dean makes the final ruling on the case.
+The student charged and the faculty or student, who initiated the charge, meets with the Department Chair to discuss the allegation and possible consequences within 10 UCCS business days of the alleged violation. - 4.
+If the allegation is substantiated, consequences/resolution will be determined and enforced by the faculty and Department Chair. - If the above process does not result in resolution of the issues, then the student or faculty member may appeal the decision to the Dean who will submit the case for review by the Student Affairs Council (SAC).
+The Dean makes the final ruling on the case.